-Artistic Director Dr. Paul Flight — a noted choral conductor, teacher, and singer — is in his eleventh season ('16-'17) with the California Bach Society.
+Artistic Director Dr. Paul Flight — a noted choral conductor, teacher, and singer — is in his thirteenth season (2018-19) with the California Bach Society.
 A former member of such distinguished ensembles as the Waverly Consort, Theatre of Voices, Pomerium Musices, and the New York Collegium, he brings a wealth of expertise to CBS.
 Critics have praised Dr. Flight's conducting acumen, stating: "Flight has made of the choral group a professional ensemble capable of every expressive nuance and glorious ensemble sound."
 In addition, he is the artistic director of Schola Cantorum San Francisco, a professional chamber choir, and the founding director of Berkeley-based Chora Nova.

 For nine years Dr. Flight was principal conductor of the Madison Early Music Festival, where he directed masterworks by Bach, Handel, Telemann, Vivaldi, Purcell, Dufay, and Guerrero.
 He has twice been a visiting professor of music at the University of California at Berkeley, directing the music department's top choral ensembles.
 As a visiting professor at Mills College, he has lectured on opera, and music history and form.
 He conducted an operatic double-bill production of Gustav Holst's Savitri and Darius Milhaud's Les malheurs d'Orphéefor Mills College.